Sign up today to receive all the latest offers, news and special event information.

 The Jefferson Hotel is often cited as one of the finest examples of Beaux Arts architecture still in existence today.

-Keswick Hall at Monticello – Charlottesville, VA
+Keswick Hall & Golf Club– Charlottesville, VA

 For more information and reservations, please call 1-888-778-2565.